Music of Rhode Island: College Hill

-Notable musicians who graduated Providence's Brown University include Wendy Carlos, Lisa Loeb, Mary Chapin Carpenter, OK Go singer, Damian Kulash, Duncan Sheik, ZOX, Lawrence, and Will Oldham, who dropped out after one semester.
+Notable musicians who attended Providence's Brown University include Wendy Carlos, Lisa Loeb, Mary Chapin Carpenter, OK Go singer Damian Kulash, Duncan Sheik, ZOX, Lawrence, and Will Oldham, who dropped out after one semester.

 Newport

 Newport has a much smaller scene, with Throwing Muses being its most successful rock band.
 The group formed in 1981 and recorded and toured until their hiatus in 2003.
-The band's lead guitarist and secondary songwriter, Tanya Donnelly also formed Belly, best known for their hit "Feed the Tree", which went to #1 on the Billboard Modern Rock chart in 1994.
+The band's lead guitarist and secondary songwriter, Tanya Donnelly also formed Belly, best known for their hit "Feed the Tree", which went to No. 1 on the Billboard Modern Rock chart in 1994.
 Donnelly was also briefly guitarist for The Breeders.

 The singing family The Cowsills, who had Top 40 hits from 1967 to 1969 also are from Newport.
 They were the inspiration for the fictional Partridge Family.

 Since 2000, Newport has cultivated a small ska punk scene, headed by the Sublime cover group Badfish and the punk band Big World.